 Most generator manufacturers maintain websites with comprehensive application and installation guides for their products.
-You may also visit On-Site Power Advisor for helpful information related to emergency generator ancillary equipment, such as fuel systems, exhaust systems, etc.
+You may also visit On-Site Power Advisor for helpful information and design support related to emergency generator ancillary equipment, such as fuel systems, exhaust systems, etc.

 No, Hurtado.cc is not a distributor.
 Hurtado.cc is a direct factory sales representative for various manufacturers for a specific geographical area.
 All transactions conducted through Hurtado.cc are direct between you and the manufacturer.
 In some instances related to replacement spares, Hurtado.cc may facilitate order processing and billing.

 Open account is recommended for customers expecting to conduct repeat business.
 A credit application is available to apply for Net 30 Terms.
 For small or one-time orders, most of our principals accept credit cards and wire transfers, depending on the order value.
 When requesting a price quote, or when placing an order, please specify your preference so we can provide the appropriate information.